Winter 2019 LIBOR Transition LinkWrap: A Compendium of Recent Developments

 3. The market has started to respond.

 It is inevitable that market participants will start to seek advantages from the market disruption that already has resulted from the prospect of LIBOR transition.
-In August, Bloomberg’s Matt Levin (“Money Stuff”) weighed in with this typically incisive observation:
+In August, Bloomberg’s Matt Levine (“Money Stuff”) weighed in with this typically incisive observation:

 Yeah, look, I take the point, there’s a lot to do and it’s complicated and labor-intensive.
 If you’re the Libor Transition Guy at a big bank, you are going to be spending so much money on lawyers and computer programmers to scour and rewrite all your contracts and code to reflect new interest-rate benchmarks.
 On the other hand, if you are not also the biggest profit center at the bank for the next five years, I kind of think you are doing it wrong?